iloveicedgreentea/GoWatchIt/readme.md

 0) Create `config.json` and set the values appropriately.
 See below.
 1) Either pull `ghcr.io/iloveicedgreentea/plex-webhook-automation:master` or build the binary directly
-    * if you deploy the container, mount config.json to a mount called `/config.json`
+    * if you deploy a container, mount config.json to a mount called exactly `/config.json`
 2) Set up Plex to send webhooks to your server IP and whatever `listenPort` you configured
 3) Whitelist your server IP in Plex so it can call the API without authentication.
 Plex refuses to implement local server auth, so I don't want to implement their locked-in auth method that has historically had outages.
 4) Play a movie and check server logs.
 It should say what it loaded and you should see whatever options you enabled work.